Open Source ROS 2 Space Infrastructure

 space station

-Space Station OS started as a question: what would it look like if you designed the software stack for a space station the way you design modern robotics infrastructure?
-Each subsystem as an independent ROS 2 node.
-Standardised interfaces.
-Hardware-ready from day one.
+I started Space Station OS from a simple question.
+What would the software stack for a space station look like if you built it the way we build modern robotics infrastructure?
+So I made each subsystem an independent ROS 2 node with standardised interfaces, and I kept it ready for real hardware from day one.

 The architecture is modelled on the ISS.
-I worked on ECLSS, the thermal control system, and the electrical power system — not as toy simulations, but as systems that mirror the actual closed-loop logic the ISS uses.
-The goal was a platform another engineer could pick up, extend, and eventually run on real hardware.
+I worked on ECLSS, the thermal control system, and the electrical power system.
+These are not toy simulations.
+They follow the actual closed loop logic that the ISS uses.
+My goal was a platform that another engineer can pick up, extend, and eventually run on real hardware.

 The project was featured by Northeastern University in February 2026.